I step into the stall,

 – Teresa Kiplinger

-Though the poem suggests I washed the spider down the drain, in reality, I pushed her to a dry spot with a tissue, assuming she would recover and retreat to her web.
-The next day, I found she had died where I left her.
+Though the poem's narrator suggests the spider was washed down the drain, I rescued her by pushing her to a dry spot with a tissue.
+I assumed she would recover and retreat to her web, but the next day, I found she had died where I left her.
+This, too, gave rise to a pang of regret as my well-intentioned effort likely only prolonged her suffering.

 Leave a comment